Get 80% off your plan for your first 6 months.*

 Financial information:

-• Your National Insurance contributions for the year
+• National Insurance contributions: Your NI payments for the year

 What is a P60 used for?

-• Tax credits: Means-tested benefits require income evidence
+• Tax credit claims: Means-tested benefits require proof of annual income

 How do I get a P60?

-Getting your P60 is automatic if you're employed on the last day of the tax year (5 April).
+Your P60 arrives automatically if you're employed on 5 April, the last day of the tax year.
+You don't need to request it.

-Timing: You'll receive it between 6 April and 31 May each year.
+When you'll receive it: Between 6 April and 31 May each year

-What to do if it's missing: Contact your employer immediately if you haven't received your P60 by 31 May.
+If it's missing: Contact your employer directly if you haven't received it by 31 May

-• Multiple jobs: You get separate P60s from each employer
+• Multiple jobs: You get a separate P60 from each employer

-• Umbrella companies: Your P60 comes directly from the umbrella company
+• Umbrella company workers: Your P60 comes from the umbrella company, not the end client

-Your employer will issue your P60 either in paper or electronic format.
-Keep it safe, but if you lose it, you can see the information on it in your HMRC personal tax account.
+Your employer can issue your P60 on paper or electronically.
+Keep it safe, but if you lose it, you can view the same information in your HMRC personal tax account.

 Difference between a P60 vs P45